peterweisel/RNAseq_analysis/README.md

 ## Overview

-This repository contains scripts for the analysis of RNA-seq data for the Tbp1 protein in fission yeast.
-The analysis includes STAR alignment, RSEM quantification, and differential gene expression using edgeR.
+This repository contains scripts for the analysis of RNA-seq and ChIP-seq data for the Tbp1 protein in fission yeast.
+This analysis includes alignment, peak and expression quantification, and differential gene expression using edgeR.

 ## Scripts